cmpitg/emacs-config/README.md

 * "When in doubt, leave it out".
 Use only what I need.

-* Opening file with a GUI dialog (provided by Zenity, defined in `~/emacs-config/emacs-cmpitg-config//custom-functions.el`)
+* Opening file with a GUI dialog (provided by Zenity, defined in `~/emacs-config/emacs-cmpitg-config/custom-functions.el`).

+* Maintainable.

 ### File Browser